 - 270g udon noodles, cooked according to packet instructions

 - Bean sprouts, puffed tofu, chopped cucumber, crushed peanuts, lime wedges & sliced chilli, to serve

-- Heat 1 tablespoon of oil in a fry pan to high heat, add half of the beef and cook, turning, for 5-6 minutes or until browned; season to taste.
+- Heat 1 tbsp of oil in a fry pan to high heat, add half of the beef and cook, turning, for 5-6 minutes or until browned; season to taste.
 Transfer to a plate.
-Repeat with 1 tablespoon of oil and remaining beef.
+Repeat with 1 tbsp of oil and remaining beef.
 Transfer to a plate.

 - In the same fry pan, add onion, sugar, cinnamon quills, basil and paste.
 Cook for 3-4 minutes or until onion has softened; scatter over corn flour and cook, stirring, for a further 1-2 minutes.

 - Place the onion, sugar, cinnamon quills, basil, paste and browned beef into the slow cooker.
 Stir in coconut cream, stock and potato.
 Cover with lid and select low and cook for 8 hours.